The first printed folio map of North America and the most iconic American chart of the 16th century.

 Greenland, Iceland, and…Frisland

 We find three large islands at the northern end of the map’s eastern edge.
 The northernmost is Greenland, correctly labeled and relatively well-represented (although skewed southwest like the rest of the map).
-Below it are two smaller but still substantial islands.
-The larger one is labeled ‘Thule,’ the ancient Roman term for ultimate north, but this is clearly Iceland; toponyms such as Dirafjord, Jokulfjord, and Hola are known and mentioned in the Icelandic Sagas.
+Below it are two more minor but still substantial islands.
+The larger one is labeled ‘Thule,’ the ancient Roman term for ultimate north.
+However, this is clearly Iceland; toponyms such as Dirafjord, Jokulfjord, and Hola are known and mentioned in the Icelandic Sagas.

 Figure 10: Greenland, Iceland (Thule), and the phantom island of Frisland.

 In 1558, Nicolò Zeno the Younger published a map of the North Atlantic on which he depicted Frisland as an independent island south of Iceland.
-He claimed the source was letters and maps from his great uncles, two Venetian noblemen Nicolò and Antonio Zeno, who supposedly mounted an exploratory expedition to the North Atlantic in 1490.
+He claimed the source was letters and maps from his great uncles and two Venetian noblemen, Nicolò and Antonio Zeno, who supposedly mounted an exploratory expedition to the North Atlantic in 1490.
 While modern scholarship broadly considers the map and letters forgeries by Zeno the Younger, contemporary cartographers did not.
-The result was that the notion was soon incorporated into the geographic vision of the North Atlantic and thus was transposed onto most maps of the period, including Ortelius’ 1570 map of Scandinavia, Mercator’s 1623 Arctic map, and this map.
+The result was that the notion was soon incorporated into the geographic vision of the North Atlantic.
+It thus was transposed onto most maps of the period, including Ortelius’ 1570 map of Scandinavia, Mercator’s 1623 Arctic map, and this map.

 Context is everything

-Not giving up so easily, Gerard began working on an updated and elaborated edition, but he died a few years before it was ready.
+Not giving up so quickly, Gerard began working on an updated and elaborated edition, but he died a few years before it was ready.
 His son Cornelis — likely to have been assisting his father for years at this point — took over and finished the monumental task.
 The revised atlas, Speculum Orbis Terrae, was issued in 1593.
 Despite being of the same superb cartographic quality as Gerard’s original atlas, this edition also did not have much success on the market (which explains the rarity of De Jode family maps).
 The 1593 edition included some new and impressive charts compiled by Cornelis.
-By far the most important addition was this emblematic depiction of North America.
+The most essential addition was this emblematic depiction of North America.

-In many ways, cartography had been a somewhat stagnant discipline for centuries, the main innovations occurring within the sphere of portolan production.
+In many ways, cartography had been a stagnant discipline for centuries, the main innovations occurring within the sphere of portolan production.
 Nevertheless, from the early 16th century, new things started to happen.
-Critical revisions and new observations from crossing the Atlantic created an atmosphere of experimentation and adaptation, in which some of the most spectacular and decisive maps in history were created, above all this one.
+Critical revisions and new observations from crossing the Atlantic created an atmosphere of experimentation and adaptation, in which some of the most spectacular and decisive maps in history were made, above all this one.
 At the close of the century, it was not just the discipline that had changed, but the knowledge behind the discipline that had transformed fundamentally.
 The root causes of these changes should be sought in the courage and determination of the great explorers.
-However, it was the cartographers and compilers of the day who gave the new understanding a visual form and thus gradually shaped a broader consciousness of how the world worked.
+However, the cartographers and compilers of the day gave a new understanding of a visual form and thus gradually shaped a broader consciousness of how the world worked.

 Cartographer(s):